Versioning rules

 • A cluster with Spark pre-installed.

-• A client to which the ytsaurus-spyt package is installed via pip.
-The client automatically installs Spark dependencies.
+• A client where the ytsaurus-spyt package is installed via pip.

-• A .tar archive, posted to YTsaurus and read at cluster startup.
+• A .tar archive with patched Spark that is deployed to YTsaurus and read at cluster startup;

 In most cases, a ytsaurus-spyt update is sufficient.
 However, sometimes, to make new functionality work, you will have to update your cluster.
 You can find out the update procedure and scope based on the specific version.